 As more and more people are interested in having outdoor composting toilets, we thought we would put together this list of hints and tips if you’re going down the road of installing a composting toilet outdoor shed.

-On a moonless night you will quickly realise that darkness is all enveloping.
-Solar lights along your path to the outdoor bathroom will help you see the way to the building and then a small battery operated LED light, solar light, battery powered candle or if you’ve got power to the building, a light switch will help you get the job done in the middle of the night.
+On a moonless night, you will quickly realise that darkness is all-enveloping.
+Solar lights along your path to the outdoor bathroom will help you see the way to the building and then a small battery operated LED light, solar light, battery-powered candle or if you’ve got the power to the building, a light switch will help you get the job done in the middle of the night.

-Note = we don’t recommend using candles as naked flame and plastic / wood combined with sleepy, midnight, half awake brain could lead to outdoor toilet being reduced to an outdoor pile of ashes.
+Note = we don’t recommend using candles as naked flame and plastic/wood combined with sleepy, midnight, half-awake brain could lead to the outdoor toilet being reduced to an outdoor pile of ashes.
 Then you will literally have ‘nowhere to go’.

 This is more aimed towards cottages, properties and accommodation where people are holidaying or staying.
 Not everyone is used to using an outdoor toilet, so giving them some instructions before they use the loo can save you a lot of hassle and maintenance down the track.
 Give your visitors an idea of what can and can’t go into your composting toilet and to put the lid down when they’re finished with a simple sign.
 This can be a simple laminated bit of paper printed out from the computer or a hand carved masterpiece – it’s up to you!

 If you don’t have running water and a sink in your outdoor composting toilet building, a bottle of hand sanitiser is very handy to have in the building.
 Even if you go back to the house to wash your hands, this means that you won’t be touching door handles and light switches with germs on your hands.